Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/interactive.md

 ## Using `salloc`

-Using `salloc`, you allocate resources and spawn a shell that is then used to execute parallel tasks launched with `srun`.
+Using `salloc`, you allocate resources and spawn a shell used to execute parallel tasks launched with `srun`.
 For example, you can allocate 2 nodes for 30 minutes with the command